‘We don’t know where it is.’

 ~~~

 Willing away awkward sins is impossible, I learned, in the moments before my turn in the confessional.
-Confession is an ordeal but once it over, my penance was sincere and I was happy to have my shameful, biscuit stealing soul restored to purity.
+Confession was an ordeal but when it was over my penance was sincere and I was happy to have my shameful, biscuit stealing soul restored to purity.

-At a post Mass celebration feast we ate heartily, though it stuck in our throats when John Angell said something about it being a reward for fasting.
+At a post Mass celebration feast we ate heartily, though the food almost stuck in our throats when John Angell said something about it being a reward for fasting.
 My brothers and I frowned.

 ‘What’s fasting?’